 Clients come to us, for example, when they need to understand how they are perceived by their community and large, when they are about to forge a partner acquisition strategy, when they need to calibrate a partner communication strategy or when they want to improve management of a portfolio of existing alliances.
 What sets Silico Research apart is the evidence-based, empirical, nature of our analysis.
-Our independent, honest, fact-driven advice enables clients to make distinctive, lasting and substantial improvements in their partnering capabilities.
+Our independent, honest, fact-driven advice enables clients to make distinctive, lasting and substantial improvements in their strategic alliance and partnering capabilities.

 The CRO Insights+ Tracker Programme gathers feedback from researchers and investigators in the life sciences to assess the reputation of the largest providers of outsourced research and development services in the sector.
 The Programme tracks feedback about the organisations across a range of factors including responsiveness, openness and willingness to share information, commitment to trust, reliability and an ethical approach to research and ability to attract, develop and keep talented people.

 Silico has recently announced the launch of the Partnering Benchmarks Programme.
-The purpose of the Programme is to generate and share information about the use of benchmarking data by alliance and collaboration management teams in a number of sectors including the biopharmaceutical sector.
+The purpose of the Programme is to generate and share information about the use of benchmarking data by strategic alliance and collaboration management teams in a number of sectors including the biopharmaceutical sector.
 The data provided by respondents will be aggregated and anonymized before being shared with participating organisations.